HenryShmenry/HenryShmenry/README.md

 ## 🌱 I’m currently learning:
 - In my course, my current modules are:
-  - Metric Spaces
-  - Classical Dynamics
-  - Vector & Complex Calculus
+  - Electromagnetism & Special Relativity
+  - Quantum Mechanics
 - What I'm learning outside my course:
   - How to USE GITHUB 😢
   - Blender Modelling